banditto9/addon-wallabag/README.md

 # Home Assistant App/Add-on: Wallabag

-Wallabag add-on for Home Assistant (HA) - a web application allowing you to save web pages for later reading
+Wallabag app (older 'add-on') for Home Assistant (HA) - a web application allowing you to save web pages for later reading.
+Similar to Instapaper, ReadLater self-hosted functionality.

 ## About